sravanroy/sravanroy.github.io/_posts/2019-02-17-Predicting_Digits.md

 ```
 ![alt]({{ site.url }}{{ site.baseurl }}/images/number_prediction/download7.png)

-*This is a basic walkthrough for building and predicting images from a model *
+*This is a basic walkthrough for building and predicting images from a model*
-*The parameters for fitting the model can be flexible, choosing from a wide range of loss functions and optimmizers*
+*The parameters for fitting the model can be flexible, with a wide range of loss functions and optimizers to experiment with!*